ibuttimer/rock-paper-scissors-xtreme/README.md

       No players were eliminated, all players proceed to the next round.
     - Eliminations

-      There multiple winning players, losing players were eliminated.
+      There are multiple winning players, losing players were eliminated.
 Only winning players proceed to the next round.
     - Winner

       The game is over, there was one winning player.
 The match will proceed to the next game with all players active again.
     - Match Over

-      The match is over as the single winning player has won the required number of games.
+      The match is over as a single winning player has won the required number of games.

   - The JavaScript to generate the HTML code is contained in [round-result.js](assets/js/views/round-result.js), and the CSS is in [styles-result.css](assets/css/styles-result.css).